emmajanedrews/base-template/_posts/2017-10-13-is-it-a-better-idea-to-buy-now-or-later.md

 {% include pullquote.html %}

 The home you’re looking at now is going to be listed for a higher price as well.
-With a modest 5% appreciation, a home with a list price of $250,000 this year will have a list price near $262,500 next year.
+With a modest 5% appreciation, a home with a list price of $250,000 this year will have a list price near $262,500 next year. &nbsp;

 ![](/uploads/versions/cost-of-waiting-2---x----1215-857x---.jpg)